stephomi/nomadsculpt.com/manual/docs/stroke.md

 ## Stroke Type

 By default, most brushes are using the `Dot` stroke type.
-`Dot` means that several instances of the brush will happen at regular interval when you sculpt.
+`Dot` means that several instances of the brush will happen at regular intervals when you sculpt.
 You can customize the [Dot behavior](#dot-settings).

 | Menu                     | Description  |